thoughtco/statamic-starter-kit/README.md

   - Should be set to webp
   - Webp is a modern image format that provides superior lossless and lossy compression for images on the web.

-More information on glide is available at https://statamic.dev/tags/glide
+More information on Glide is available at https://statamic.dev/tags/glide

 ### Forms
 The form will initially need added in Statamic Forms.
 Once added it can be output using the following: